Beth has been a banker for more than five years with an experience in financial planning and management.

-Confusing because you start your transition from teenager into adulthood.
+This period is confusing because you start your transition from teenager into adulthood.
 And with adulthood comes new responsibilities that require major adjustments.
-Enjoyable because it is also in this stage that you experience most of your first times: first full time job, first home away from home, first car, first loan, first debt.
+These years are enjoyable because it is also when you experience most of your first times: first full time job, first time away from home, first car, first loan, first debt.

-You must gain control over your money or the lack of it will forever control you.— Dave Ramsey
+You must gain control over your money or the lack of it will forever control you.

 Being a Slave to the Credit Card